When temperatures drop, it's a good idea to carry out a few quick jobs around your home and garden to prepare for the colder months.

 High winds can cause roof tiles to loosen or rip off all together.
 Stand back and look at the roof to see if there are any visible problems like missing tiles or damaged flashing.

-To meet the criteria when making a claim for storm damage, your home will usually needed to have suffered from the effects of exceptionally strong winds (often in excess of 54mph), sleet, snow, or heavy rain.
+Instead, to meet the criteria when making a claim, your home will usually needed to have suffered from the effects of exceptionally strong winds (often in excess of 54mph), sleet, snow, or heavy rain.

 Windows in your garden shed